grscheller/scheller-linux-archive/envConf/README.md

 ## Unix Environment Configurations
+###  Assumptions
+* System installed upon is, more or less, POSIX compliant.
+* Korn or Bash as the login shell, have not tested yet with ZSH
 ### Shell Configuration
-Configuration files and associated scripts to bootstrap my Linux/UNIX/POSIX Bash and Korn Shell environments.
+Configuration files and associated scripts to bootstrap my Linux/UNIX/POSIX Bash, Korn and other Shell environments.
-* bash & ksh startup scripts
+* Shell startup scripts
+  * bash
+  * ksh
+  * dash - not as login shell
+  * sh (assumed POSIX) - not as login shell
 * Useful ~/bin Shell scripts
 * Vim configuration
 * Readline Library configuration